310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Jin %}
-He prepared unique obstacles for each and every idol, even though only one set of them was gonna be used.
+Morisawa prepared unique obstacles for each and every idol, even though only one set of them was gonna be used.
 He just added more work to himself by doing all that, but…

 It just goes to show how thoughtful he is.
 He knows that it wouldn’t make anyone happy to see idols suffer, especially not their fans.
 {% endbubble %}